greenm01/ec4x/docs/ec4x_specs.md

 Although not required, it is highly recommended to purchase physical copies of these classics to fully appreciate the art.
 Dive deep.

-Esterian Conquest was a bulletin board system (BBS) door game from the early 1990's that initially inspired this project.
-EC was THE greatest game of all time (no arguments).
+Esterian Conquest was an obscure bulletin board system (BBS) door game from the early 1990's that initially inspired this project.
+EC was a gem, and great memories were had battling friends, family, and anonymous players over the phone lines on slow crusty modems.
+Graphics were crude but the ANSI art was fantastic.
+The early 1990's were simple times, just before the internet blew up and super computers landed in all of our pockets.
+EC turns progressed once a day and most of the strategic planning occurred in one's imagination offline.
+Players eagerly awaited each new day's battle reports, and games would last several weeks to several months.
+Maps and reports were printed on dot matrix printers and marked up with pencil to no end (Excel wasn't a thing).
+The times were good.
+That era is long gone but tabletop wargaming is still alive and well in 2024.
+EC4X is an attempt to recapture the magic.

 While not intended to be an accounting exercise, there is enough complexity in EC4X to allow for dynamic strategic decision making and surprising outcomes.